-Colossians 3:12-15 Therefore, as the elect of God, holy and beloved, put on tender mercies, kindness, humility, meekness, longsuffering; (13) bearing with one another, and forgiving one another, if anyone has a complaint against another; even as Christ forgave you, so you also must do.
+Colossians 3:12-14 Therefore, as the elect of God, holy and beloved, put on tender mercies, kindness, humility, meekness, longsuffering; (13) bearing with one another, and forgiving one another, if anyone has a complaint against another; even as Christ forgave you, so you also must do.
 (14) But above all these things put on love, which is the bond of perfection.
-(15) And let the peace of God rule in your hearts, to which also you were called in one body; and be thankful.

 Join the discussion on our Facebook page.

 Let us share in our praise reports!
 We love to hear of the marvelous works of our God!

 If you have a prayer request, please let us pray for you.
 Email us.